-Finding a great Italian restaurant in Seoul is easier than ever but finding one that truly delivers on authenticity is a different story.
-Whether you’re craving slow-cooked Sicilian classics, wood-fired Neapolitan pizza, or a Korean-Italian fusion that’s taken social media by storm, Seoul’s Italian dining scene has something for every palate — and if you want to complete the experience, don’t miss our guide to Where To Find Authentic Italian Gelato In Seoul.
-Here are our picks for the best authentic Italian restaurants in Seoul right now.
+Finding a great Italian restaurant in Seoul is easier than ever, but finding one that truly delivers on authenticity is a different story.
+The best Italian restaurants in Seoul for 2026 are a mix of long‑standing trattorie, serious pizza specialists, and Korean‑Italian fusion spots that locals and expats keep going back to.
+Whether you’re craving slow‑cooked Sicilian classics, wood‑fired Neapolitan pizza, or a social‑media‑famous omurice, Seoul’s Italian dining scene has something for every palate.
+And if you want to complete the experience, don’t miss our guide to Where To Find Authentic Italian Gelato In Seoul.

 Top Italian Restaurants in Seoul

-1. Ciuri Ciuri Italian Restaurant | Mapo-gu, Seoul
+1. Ciuri Ciuri Italian Restaurant

 Ciuri Ciuri brings the very best of Sicilian dining to Seoul.
 Owners Enrico and Fiorenza are native Sicilians who are deeply passionate about their food and have cultivated one of the most authentic Italian dining experiences in the city.
 The interior is decorated with light blue ceramics imported directly from Sicily, setting the scene for a meal that transports you straight to the Mediterranean.
 The cannoli, layered with chocolate chips and sweet orange peel, comes highly recommended and Ciuri Ciuri has previously won Best Italian Restaurant in the 10 Magazine Best of Seoul competition.